AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

 └── current -> {Release}
 ```

-See the ScPCA documentation for more information about individual files: <https://scpca.readthedocs.io>.
+See the ScPCA documentation for [more information about individual files](https://scpca.readthedocs.io/en/latest/sce_file_contents.html).

 Data releases are dated using the following format: `YYYY-MM-DD`.
 By default, the data download script will download the most recent release.